MrKWatkins/ZXSpectrumNextTests/Tests/base/NextReg_defaults/ReadMe.txt

 List on unobservable side-effect of "write" tests into NextRegs:
 ================================================================

-$02: zero is written into it, technically it shouldn't do anything?
+$02: zero is written into it, it shouldn't do anything.
 From the docs it is not clear, when reading value should modify, whether the on-reset flags are one-time-read flags, or whole-session flags (allowing for multiple re-reads).

 $05: value read is written back (to not affect user's configuration)